Sempad the Constable: Historical context

 Cilicia was a Christian country, that had ties to Europe and the Crusader States, and fought against the Muslims for control of the Levant.
 The Mongols were also a threat, as Genghis Khan's Empire had been steadily pushing westward in its seemingly unstoppable advance.
 The Mongols had a deserved reputation for ruthlessness, giving new territories one opportunity to surrender, and if there was resistance, the Mongols moved in and slaughtered the local population.

 In 1243, Sempad was part of the embassy to Caesarea, where he negotiated with the Mongol leader Baiju.
 In 1246 and again in 1259, Sempad was in charge of organizing the defense of Cilicia against the invasion of the Sultanate of Rum.
 In 1247, when King Hetoum I decided that his wisest course of action was to peacefully submit to the Mongols, Sempad was sent to the Mongol court in Karakorum.
 There, Sempad met Kublai Khan's brother Möngke Khan, and made an alliance between Cilicia and the Mongols, against their common enemy the Muslims.
 The nature of this relationship is described differently by various historians, some of whom refer to it as an alliance, while others describe it as a submission to Mongol overlordship, making Armenia a vassal state.
 Historian Angus Donal Stewart, in Logic of Conquest, described it as, "The Armenian king saw alliance with the Mongols – or, more accurately, swift and peaceful subjection to them – as the best course of action."
 Armenian military leaders were required to serve in the Mongol army, and many of them perished in Mongol battles.

 During his 1247-1250 visit to the Mongol court, Sempad received a relative of the Great Khan as a bride.
 He had a son with her, named Vasil Tatar, who would later be captured by the Mamluks at the Battle of Mari in 1266.

 Sempad returned to Cilicia in 1250, though he returned to Mongolia in 1254, accompanying King Hetoum on his own visit to the court of the Great Khan, Möngke.

 On the death of his father, Sempad became Baron of Papeŕōn (Çandır Castle) and resided in its small, but lavish baronial palace.

 Sempad died in 1276 either in the Second Battle of Sarvandikar, fighting against the Mamluks of Egypt, or against an invasion of the Turcomans from Marash.
 The Armenians won the battle, but Sempad and several other barons were lost.

 Judge

 Sempad was a member of the Armenian supreme court, the Verin or Mec Darpas, which examined government policies and the legal codes.
-He created a translation of the Assizes of Antioch (a legal code) from French, and also created in Middle Armenian a Datastanagirk (codex), which was based on and adapted from the earlier work of Mkhitar Gosh.
+He created a translation of the Assizes of Antioch (a legal code) from French, and also created in Middle Armenian a Datastanagirk (codex), which was based on and adapted from the earlier work of Mkhitar Gosh- The Lawcode (Datastanagirk).